-8.2 Implementation Responsibilities for Schools
+8.1 Implementation Responsibilities for Schools

-To comply with the Child and Youth Risk Management Strategy, our school follows and implements the requirements as detailed within this document with the assistance of Catholic Education Services, including:
+To comply with the Child and Youth Risk Management Strategy, our school follows and implements the requirements as detailed within this document with the assistance of CEDC support services, including:

-- Ensuring that all relevant policies and procedures are followed, for example the Student Protection Reporting Processes and Guidelines - Ensuring that all school staff receive training and guidance in applicable areas - Ensuring that risk management plans are developed and implemented for all high-risk activities.
+- Ensuring that all relevant policies and procedures are followed, for example the Student Protection Reporting Processes and Guidelines - Ensuring that all school staff receive training and guidance in applicable areas. - Ensuring that risk management plans are developed and implemented for all high-risk activities.